 How is Rochester treating ash trees that are in poor condition?

 Ash trees in the poorest condition are poor candidates for treatment and are most vulnerable the EAB's effects.
-The Forestry Division has identified 900 of the trees as candidates for removal in anticipation of their infestation.
+The Forestry Division identified and removed 900 ash trees in anticipation of their infestation.

 Helpful Links